TomographicImaging/iDVC/docs/source/viewer.rst

 By default, the volume render is switched off on the 3D viewer, but to toggle it on/off, click on the 3D viewer and press **v**.

 To view all of the interactions for the viewers, click on one of the viewers and press **h** on your keyboard.
 Note that the interactions for each viewer differ slightly, so check them for both the 2D and 3D viewer.
-The interactions for the viewers are as follows (correct as of version 21.0.1 of the CILViewer)…
+The interactions for the viewers are as follows (correct as of version 21.0.1 of the `CILViewer<https://github.com/vais-ral/CILViewer>`_.)…

 2D Viewer Interactions
 ~~~~~~~~~~~~~~~~~~~~~~